 Help Us Keep the Pressure On!

 To be informed about future developments and opportunities to take action, sign up for the 350 Madison email list for regular updates (see at left).
-You can learn more about tar sands oil here.
-Information on Enbridge’s tar sands network of pipelines from Canada into Minnesota and Wisconsin can be found here.
-More information on the specific proposals for Wisconsin can be found here.
+You can learn more about tar sands oil, Enbridge’s tar sands network of pipelines in the Great Lakes Region, and specific proposals for Wisconsin here.
 For more on the Kalamazoo River disaster and the hazards of diluted bitumen, see the Pulitzer Prize–winning The Dilbit Disaster: Inside the Biggest Oil Spill You’ve Never Heard Of and a 2013 update, The Dilbit Disaster 3 Years Later: Sunken Oil Is Looming Threat to Kalamazoo River.